lee-lindley/PdfGen/README.md

 ## Use Case

 The use case for this package is to perform a small subset of sqlplus report generation directly inside the database.
-(You can question that goal and may not share it.
-The author would have prefered to use Unix tools on an ETL server, but it was not available for the task, while a facility for storing and sharing BLOB's from the database was.)

 Required features include page headers and footers with page break column values and hidden columns.
-SQL already provides the ability to produce Subtotals and Totals using Grouping Sets, so that feature of sqlplus reports is redundant.
-Rather than pulling the data out to a client sqlplus session, converting to PDF, then loading it back into the database as a BLOB, we do so directly in PL/SQL.
+(SQL already provides SUM Subtotals and Totals using *GROUPING SETS*, so that feature of sqlplus reports is redundant.)
+Rather than pulling the data out to a client sqlplus session on an ETL server, converting to PDF, then loading it back into the database as a BLOB, we do so directly in PL/SQL.

 We also gain page format, margins, and font control, plus optional grid lines/cells for the column data values.
 We produce a more attractive finished